Therefore, the POS Surveys have very little value…but there is something MUCH better

 Paper Receipts and their surveys are choking the planet.
 According to Square:

 Paper receipts do some serious environmental damage.
 Every year in the United States alone, we waste 1 billion gallons of water, 10 million trees, and 250 million gallons of oil on something that’s ultimately going to be thrown in the trash.
 In fact, paper receipts account for 1.5 billion pounds of environmental waste a year.

-Accordingly, POS Surveys should not be part of this, nor contribute to the problem.
+Accordingly, cash till surveys should not be part of this, nor contribute to the problem.

 BUT it is not just about going paperless.
 POS surveys only receive data from those who have made a transaction.
 In doing so, they omit data from visitors who browse but did not buy.
 This is a tremendous waste of an opportunity for data from other visitors.

-We think that the more valuable information would be delivered by these non customers.
+We think that the more valuable information would be delivered by these non shoppers.
 For example:

 Why didn’t they buy?
 OR Who else would they buy from?